 Volunteering with San Bruno Mountain Watch is an ideal opportunity to get outdoors, become intimate with a local native ecosystem, and help protect the beautiful biodiversity of San Bruno Mountain.
 It's also a great way to meet a new community of people dedicated to caring for our environment.

 Below are descriptions of our volunteer opportunities.
 Please check our Events page for updated scheduling.

 WEDNESDAYS AT THE MISSION BLUE NURSERY

 Volunteers are welcome to join us every Wednesday from 10am to 12:30pm at the Mission Blue Nursery.
 Activities vary depending on the season, but may include planting seeds collected from the mountain, transplanting seedlings, washing pots, and processing seeds collected from the mountain.
 Drop-ins welcome.
 Bring hats, sunscreen, and water.
 Contact Ildiko@mountainwatch.org or call 415 467 6631 for more info.

 For directions to the Mission Blue Nursery, click here.

 GUADALUPE VALLEY STEWARDS

-Tucked behind a parking lot in Guadalupe Valley's Crocker Industrial Park is a small native stream and wetland that has been lovingly restored by volunteers.
-This area was once a mix of grassland and wetland, drained by multiple tributaries that fed into a salt marsh bordering the San Francisco Bay.
-A joint project with the City of Brisbane, this gem is also a chorus frog habitat - a natural mosquito abatement.
-Guadalupe Valley Stewards meet on Tuesday mornings from 10:00 AM - 12:00 PM to keep this area clean of debris and invasive non-native plants.
+Tucked behind a parking lot in Guadalupe Valley's Crocker Industrial Park is a small stream and wetland that has been lovingly restored by volunteers.
+The valley was once a mix of grassland and wetland, drained by multiple tributaries that fed into a salt marsh mingling with the San Francisco Bay.
+A joint project with the City of Brisbane, this gem is also a Pacific chorus frog habitat, ringing with delightful "ribbits"!
+Guadalupe Valley Stewards meet on Tuesday mornings from 10:00 AM 12:00 PM to keep this area clean of debris and invasive plants.
 Bring boots if you have them!
 Tools and snacks will be provided.
 Check our events page to find directions to the work site each week.

 fridays and saturdays in South san francisco

 Our South San Francisco Weed Warriors restore sensitive butterfly habitat on the south slope of the mountain.
 Work involves removal of invasive non-native species from grassland areas.
 The south slope of the mountain still has the largest areas of grasslands that are prime habitat for both the Mission Blue and Callippe Silverspot butterflies.